BoneNet/Clique-single/README.md

 # Clique-single
 NN used to solve MURA dataset, Clique-single allocates a single gpu using CliqueNet.
 Further tuning is required.
 ## Usage
-- Dowload and unzip MURA dataset
+- Download and unzip MURA dataset
 - Clone this repository
 - Put MURA dataset into dataset folder
 - run